Timeline of women's suffrage in the United States: 1900s

 1902: Women from 10 nations meet in Washington, D.C., to plan an international effort for suffrage.
 Clara Barton is among the speakers.

 1902: The men of New Hampshire vote down a women's suffrage referendum.

 1904: The National American Woman Suffrage Association adopts a Declaration of Principles.

 1904: Because Carrie Chapman Catt must attend to her dying husband, Rev. Dr. Anna Howard Shaw takes over as president of the National American Woman Suffrage Association.

 1906: Elizabeth Cady Stanton's daughter, Harriot Stanton Blatch, returns from England and forms the Equality League of Self Supporting Women with a membership based on professional and industrial working women.
 It initiates the practice of holding suffrage parades.

 1908: The first suffrage march in the United States is held in Oakland, California, on August 27, co-led by Johanna Pinther of San Francisco's Glen Park, her step-daughter-in-law Jeanette Pinther of Noe Valley, San Francisco, and Lillian Harris Coffin of Marin County, California.
 Followed by as many as 300 women, they carried the banner for the California Equal Suffrage Association hand-sewn and embroidered by Johanna Pinther.
 The women marched nearly a mile along Broadway in Oakland to the site of the California State Republican Convention to demand California suffrage be added to the Republican platform (state Democratic and Labor parties had already done so).
 California Republicans would not add suffrage until their next state convention in 1909.

 1910s

-1910: Emma Smith DeVoe organizes a grassroots campaign in Washington State, where women win suffrage.

 1910: Harriet Stanton Blatch's Equality League changes its name to the Women's Political Union.

 1910: Emulating the grassroots tactics of labor activists, the Women's Political Union organizes America's first large-scale suffrage parade, which is held in New York City.

-1910: Washington grants women the right to vote.
+1910: Emma Smith DeVoe, president of the Washington Equal Suffrage Association, organizes a grassroots campaign in Washington state.
+Washington grants women the right to vote with the passage of a constitutional amendment in the general election of November 8.
+Margin of passage was approximately 2-to-1.
+Washington thus became the fifth state allowing unqualified women’s suffrage.